denise-df/The-Librarian-from-Alexandria---804611/README.md

 To ensure fair and reproducible training across both models, we adopted a consistent training pipeline, carefully chosen based on best practices in deep learning.

 *General Configuration:*
-- **Framework**: PyTorch 2.x
+- Framework: PyTorch 2.x
-- **Device**: CUDA-enabled GPU (if available), otherwise CPU
+- Device: CUDA-enabled GPU (if available), otherwise CPU
+- Seed: A fixed random seed (42) was applied across NumPy, PyTorch, and Python to guarantee reproducible results

 &nbsp;

 *Optimization Strategy:*
-- Loss Function: `CrossEntropyLoss` (suitable for multi-class classification)
+- Loss Function: `CrossEntropyLoss` weighted by inverse class frequencies to address dataset imbalance
 - Optimizer: `Adam`
   - Learning rate: `1e-4`
   - Weight decay: `1e-5` (to prevent overfitting)
-- Learning Rate Scheduler: `ReduceLROnPlateau`
+- Learning Rate Scheduler:
-  - Monitors validation loss and reduces the learning rate when the model stops improving
+  - `CosineAnnealingLR` for smooth cyclical updates
+  - `ReduceLROnPlateau` for reducing learning rate on validation plateaus

 &nbsp;

 *Training Conditions:*

-- Batch Size: 32
+- Batch Size: 16 (due to limited GPU memory)
-- Early Stopping: Applied based on validation loss stagnation
-- Epochs: Up to 100, but typically stopped early
+- Epochs: Up to 100, with early stopping triggered by validation loss stagnation
-- Reproducibility:
-  - Fixed `SEED = 42` used across NumPy, PyTorch, and Python's `random` module
-  - Enabled deterministic behavior on GPU for consistent results
+- Precision: Mixed precision training using autocast and GradScaler to accelerate training and reduce memory usage

 &nbsp;

 *Data Splitting:*
 - 80% of data used for training
 - 20% for validation
-- Stratified Split: Ensured the distribution of font classes remained balanced in both sets
+- Stratified Shuffle Split: Ensured the distribution of font classes remained balanced in both sets to avoid bias or poor generalization for underrepresented fonts

-This setup provided a stable foundation for evaluating model performance under the same experimental conditions.

 &nbsp;